 The accommodation contract details the dates of tenancy and the amount of notice required should a student wish to leave.
 For all queries about making changes to a contract, from extending a lease over the summer, or applying for a room in College in subsequent years, to leaving the accommodation, please contact the Accommodation Office.

-Should a Licensee wish to sub-let their room or flat to another member of College or the University – under no circumstances may a room be sub-let to a non-College or University member – the Licensee should, in the first instance, inform the Accommodation Office and request permission to sub-let with at least five days’ notice of the commencement of the Sublet.
+Should a Licensee wish to sub-let their room or flat to another Student Member of College (preferably) or a Student Member of Oxford University (but only if you know and trust this individual), the Licensee should, in the first instance, inform the Accommodation Office and request permission to sub-let with at least five days’ notice of the commencement of the sub-let.
+Under no circumstances may a room be sub-let to a non-College or Oxford University Student member nor an Alumni or employee of the College or Oxford University.

 Failure to comply with the procedure of notifying and seeking permission from the Accommodation Office or the Domestic Bursar for sub-letting will be dealt with under the College’s Code of Student Discipline.

-It may be that the Accommodation Office is aware of people looking for accommodation, and they may be able to put interested parties in touch or help with advertising availability.
+It may be that the Accommodation Office is aware of people looking for accommodation, and they may be able to put interested parties in touch or help with advertising availability to current Student Members.
+Please DO NOT advertise your room as available to online letting sites, for example.
 If permission is granted and a suitable applicant is found, that person must visit the Accommodation Office, preferably with the original Licensee, and be introduced to the Accommodation Officer or Domestic Bursar, to whom they should provide their personal details.
+If they are not normally a UK resident they will also need to show their passport, of which a photocopy will be taken.

 It must be clearly understood that, subject to permission being granted, the responsibility for the payment of rent and for keeping the accommodation in good condition remains with the original licensee, including the responsibility to pay for any damage which may occur during the period of the sub-let.